 Figure 2.
 Four proposed wells extend SE/NW across both concessions

-This well is designed to confirm the reservoir potential of the Tres Islas sand and Permian source rock at shallow depth.
+This well was designed to confirm the reservoir potential of the Tres Islas sand and Permian source rock at shallow depth.

 This well will test a shallow AVO prospect which has been identified by several seismic lines.
 AVO’s significantly de-risk exploration and can become a very successful exploration tool when calibrated for local geology.